Fundament-Software/scopes/doc/docs/module-Map.md

     *fn*{.property} `get`{.descname} (*&ensp;self key&ensp;*)[](#scopes.Map.fn.get "Permalink to this definition"){.headerlink} {#scopes.Map.fn.get}

-    :   returns the value associated with key or raises an error
+    :   Returns the value associated with key or raises an error.

     *fn*{.property} `getdefault`{.descname} (*&ensp;self key value&ensp;*)[](#scopes.Map.fn.getdefault "Permalink to this definition"){.headerlink} {#scopes.Map.fn.getdefault}

-    :   returns the value associated with key or raises an error
+    :   Returns the value associated with key or raises an error.

     *fn*{.property} `in?`{.descname} (*&ensp;self key&ensp;*)[](#scopes.Map.fn.in?
 "Permalink to this definition"){.headerlink} {#scopes.Map.fn.in?}